-Air India Express plane crash: The victims of flight IX 1344
+Air India Express plane crash: The victims of flight IX1344

 Air India Express crash: What we know about flight IX 1344

-A list of victims names was released, but the OneIndia is awaiting for the official confirmation.
+A list of victims names was released, but OneIndia is awaiting for the official confirmation.

 Medical College Hospital Kozhikode